sodadata/docs/soda-library/programmatic.md

 To validate your account license or free trial, Soda Library must communicate with a Soda Cloud account via API keys.
 You create a set of API keys in your Soda Cloud account, then use them to configure the connection to Soda Library. <br /><a href="https://docs.soda.io/soda/about.html">Learn more</a><br /><br />
 </details>

-## Set up basic programmatic invocation
+## Set up basic programmatic invocation in Python

 As in the simple example below, invoke the Python library and provide:
 * your data source connection configuration details, including environment variables, using one of the listed methods; consult [Data source reference]({% link soda/connect-athena.md %}) for data source-specific connection config